Jonmul/activity/README.md

   - Description: NA

 ## Dev, Build and Test
-This application has unit-tests built-in, and has been tested to function properly on bulk record updates and inserts.
+This application contains all necessary Fields, Triggers, Classes, and unit-tests built-in, and has been tested to function properly on bulk record updates and inserts.
+Note: If installing, this was deployed via SalesforceDX and you may need to exclude extraneous permission-sets and other development-related items.

 For Reseting Activity: The limits of the functionality are theoretically higher than any realistic operations a normal system may face - generally are limited by the SOQL query limits and potential number of Activities against a set of records.